JWKennington/sgn-ligo/docs/user-guide/gwistat-tutorial.md

 - State vector data at 16 Hz (typical for state monitoring)
 - Strain data at 16384 Hz (standard for gravitational wave analysis)

-The state vector data follows the pattern defined in your segment file:
+The state vector data follows the pattern defined in your state file:

 1. **Segment 1 (0-16s)**: Value 1 (0b01) - Only HOFT_OK
 2. **Segment 2 (16-32s)**: Value 2 (0b10) - Only OBS_INTENT